MicrosoftDocs/entra-docs/docs/external-id/cross-tenant-access-overview.md

 :::image type="content" source="media/cross-tenant-access-overview/external-federation-provider.png" alt-text="Screenshot of the direct federation provider under user identities." lightbox="media/cross-tenant-access-overview/external-federation-provider.png":::

-### Prevent your B2B users from redeeming an invite using Microsoft accounts (Preview)
+### Prevent your B2B users from redeeming an invite using Microsoft accounts

 You can now prevent your B2B guest users from redeeming their invite using Microsoft accounts.
 This means that any new B2B guest user will use email one-time passcode as their fallback identity provider, and won't be able to redeem an invitation using their existing Microsoft accounts or be asked to create a new Microsoft account.
 You can do this by disabling Microsoft accounts in the fallback identity providers of your redemption order setting.